ItsMeRanajit/UltraEdit-Clone/README.md

-It is a clone of Ultra Edit website using CSS grids
+It is a clone of Ultra Edit website.
+This small project helped to understand and clearing the concepts of grids in css